RowboTony/vultitool/README.md

 4. Extract nonce from beginning of encrypted data
 5. Decrypt using `gcm.Open` equivalent with automatic tag verification

-This approach eliminates any guesswork and ensures vultitool can decrypt any `.vult` file that the official Vultisig tools can handle.
+This approach eliminates any guesswork and ensures `vultitool` can decrypt any `.vult` file that the official Vultisig tools can handle.

 ## Self-Test System

-Vultitool includes a comprehensive self-test system to ensure reliability and serve as a "truth machine" for Vultisig vault analysis.
+`vultitool` includes a comprehensive self-test system to ensure reliability and serve as a "truth machine" for Vultisig vault analysis.

 ### Quick Self-Test